When you are traveling around the world with your kids, don’t forget to make Ghana a priority.

 The One Who Design The Ghana National Flag

-Theodosia Salomey Okoh designs the Ghana National Flag which has 3 horizontal stripes in red, gold, and green with a black star in the middle.
+The Ghana National Flag, designed by Theodosia Salomey Okoh, features three horizontal stripes in red, gold, and green, with a prominent black star positioned in the center.

 Ghana’s Wildlife Reserves